By Nikki Phipps

 Composting ashes is an ideal way to put them to use in the garden.
 Fireplace ashes for compost can be used to help maintain the neutral condition of the compost.
 It can also add nutrients to the soil.
 Decomposing materials in the compost pile can become somewhat acidic and wood ash can help offset this as it’s more alkaline in nature.

-However, it may not be a good idea to use charcoal ashes.
+However, it may not be a good idea to use charcoal ashes, such as those from grills.
 Compost with charcoal can have chemical residue from the additives in the charcoal.
 These chemicals can be harmful to plants, especially when used in large amounts.
 Therefore, it is better to stick with wood ash—provided that the wood used has not been treated or painted.

 Using Wood Ash Compost Instead of Direct Ash Applications